princewang1994/TextSnake.pytorch/README.md

 This repo includes the training code and inference demo of TextSnake, training and infercence can be simplely run with a  few code.

 ### Prerequisites

+To run this repo successfully, it is highly recommanded with:

+- Linux (Ubuntu 16.04)
+- Python3.6
+- Anaconda3
+- NVIDIA GPU(with 8G or larger GPU memroy)

+(I haven't test it on other Python version.)

 1. clone this repository